SketchyMaze/render/README.md

 This module was written as part of my drawing-based maze game, code named [Project: Doodle](https://www.kirsle.net/doodle).
 It is currently in **alpha status** and its API may change and be cleaned up in the future.

-There are a few API cleanup tasks on my to-do list for this project, but they will come later when I have a chance to update the Project: Doodle game
-accordingly:

-* I want to replace all `int32` types with normal `int` -- int32 was used initially due to SDL2 but for the Go API I want to abstract this away.

 ## Drawing Methods (Engine)